wkoffel/outlearn-modules/README.md

 ### Add Tasks, Links

 Nothing kills learner motivation like hours of watching videos and reading without a way to try it out yourself.
 Great teachers push the learners to put their learning to practice.
 The easiest way to create meaningful interactions with the learners on Outlearn is to add tasks, some of which may contain deliverables.
 A task can be as simple as "Run make in your project directory" or more involved such as "Download this library and compile it in your system."

-With deliverables, you get even more flexibility.
-For example, you can ask learners to "Fork the project repo on GitHub, add in your function and send a pull request to the original repo.
-Paste the url to the pull request below."
-Path authors and organization admins can see which tasks have been done and what learners have submitted.
+You can optionally define deliverables that are to be submitted as part of task completion.
+For example, you can ask learners to "Fork the project repo on GitHub, add the following functionality, send a pull request to the original repo, then paste the the pull request URL below."
+Path authors and organization admins can see which tasks have been done and the contents of the deliverables that learners have submitted.
 They can then organize further activities such as code reviews.

+The maximum amount of text that can be submitted as a task deliverable is [].

 To add a task:
 ```markdown
 < !-- @todo, "task" : "Run the above code example on your own machine."-->
 ```

-If you also want to add a deliverable:
+If you also want to add a task deliverable:
 ```markdown
 < !-- @todo, "deliverable" : true, "task" : "Fork the repository above, fix the broken test, and submit a URL for your pull-request."-->
 ```

+[Add a richer definition of links and how they can be used here.
+This undersells the power of what you can do with it.
+We should also explain the iframe detection and resulting behaviors.]
 For an external link that gets unfurled inside the platform:
 ```markdown
 < !-- @link, "url" : "https://nodejs.org/", "task": "Install NodeJS" -->
 111